chkaty/Dynamic-Event-Map/README.md

 Toronto is a large city with a wide range of events for anyone to get involved in the local community, but it can be difficult to find all possible opportunities in an accessible and contained location as event information is often scattered across different platforms.
 Even if you are able to find information on interesting occasions, chances are that the event information has been shared too late to be useful as you may have already made plans, or the event has already passed.

 To address this, the **Dynamic Event Map** aggregates user-posted and public event information in one location through an interactive map of Toronto.
-The application allows for exploration of real-time updates on upcoming events, with comments and bookmarks used to indicate a general level of interest in each event.
-Users can easily find other events as well as add their own through an intuitive frontend interface using React.js.
-The project demonstrates **scalable, reliable cloud deployment with stateful orchestration** using Docker Swarm on DigitalOcean, integrating CI/CD pipelines, automated backups, and external services like Google Maps.
+The application aims to allow exploration of real-time updates on upcoming events, using comments and bookmarks to indicate a general level of interest in each event.
+With this, users can easily find other events as well as add their own through an intuitive frontend interface using React.js.
+The project will demonstrate **scalable, reliable cloud deployment with stateful orchestration** using Docker Swarm on DigitalOcean, integrating CI/CD pipelines, automated backups, and external services like Google Maps.

 ## Architecture